viet34tqc/notebook/interview.md

 Document

+## How would you work through a new codebase at work?

+- Understand the product before looking into the code: learn how to use it first
+- Reading through codebase folder structure
+- Start reading through recent pull requests since it's a good way of understanding what the team has been working on lately.
+- After that, start with small ticket I can begin working on.

 ## Which resources are loaded first when accessing a website

 HTML loaded first.
 When it's parsed, resources in `<head>` tag are loaded, then resources in `body` tag